learn-co-curriculum/react-hooks-state/README.md

 }
 ```

+Because `setState` is asynchronous — i.e., because the value of `count` isn't
+updated immediately — when `setCount` is called the second time, `count` is
+still equal to 0!
+As a result, we are effectively calling `setCount(1)` in
+_both_ cases.

 React actually provides a built in solution for this problem.
-Instead of passing
+Rather than
-a new value into `setCount`, we can also pass a callback function.
-That
+passing a new value into `setCount`, we can instead pass a callback function.
-function, when called inside `setCount` will be passed the state variable from
+That function, when called inside `setCount`, will be passed the state variable
-when that `setCount` was called.
-This is typically referred to as the _previous
+containing the current state of `count`.
+This is typically referred to as the
-state_.
+_previous state_ since it's the state before the current call to `setCount` is
+executed.
 With this knowledge, we can rewrite the `increment` function to:

 ```jsx
 function increment() {